 The first limit, limits what the insurance company will pay for a single individual’s injuries.
 The second limit, limits what it will pay for all injuries sustained in a single accident.

 For example, 50/100 coverage limits bodily injury compensation to $50,000 per person and $100,000 per accident.

 Auto insurance policies contain a separate limit for property damage.
-Because the limits for bodily injury and property damage are separate, you can’t exceed the limits for either one, even if you stay within the total limit.
+Because the policy limits for bodily injury and property damage are separate, your claim usually can’t exceed the limits for either one, even if you stay within the total limit.